Jump to content

 4 points

-Having had two Himalayans and not having a single problem with either of them I’d say they’re a great bike.
+9. Having had two Himalayans and not having a single problem with either of them I’d say they’re a great bike.
 You can potter along, wring it’s neck, take it off road or stick to the twisty tarmac.
 However, you need to be comfortable with low power and plenty of character.
 Some owners are unlucky and experience quirks which get in their nerves and they end up selling them.
 I don’t know where you’re based in the UK @GentlyBentley but if you’re anywhere near Northampton then a good mate of mine is the RE dealer (CooperB Motorcycles) then you should go and have a chat with him and test ride one of his bikes.
-He’s got a great reputation in the business and an altogether decent bloke……….tell him Ray Skipp sent you4 points
+He’s got a great reputation in the business and an altogether decent bloke……….tell him Ray Skipp sent you

 4 points